willmendesneto/angular2-feature-toggle/README.md

 Your module to handle with [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html) in Angular2 applications easier.

+## Why Feature toggle?

+> This is a common concept, but why use this directive instead solve it via server-side rendering?

+The idea of this directive is make this process transparent and easier.
+So the main point is integrate this directive with other tooling process, such as:
+- Server-side rendering;
+- Progressive rendering;
+- Any other that yoy like :)

+You can integrate with WebSockets or handling this in a EventSourcing architecture.
+It's totally transparent for you and you can integrate easier in your application

 ## Instalation and usage

 Install `angular2-feature-toggle` module as a project dependency.